23220 Chagrin Blvd., Suite 476, Beachwood, OH, 44122 chris@emilyjerryfoundation.org 440.289.8662

 Section 1.
 Authority.

-Section 5.
-Qualifications and Requirements for Pharmacy Technicians and Pharmacy Technicians-in-Training.
+Section 3.
+Qualifications for Pharmacy Technicians and Pharmacy Technician-in-Training.

 (a) Be at least 18 years of age;